Banner Image

 Key Threats:

-• AI-native startups – New tools built for AI may move faster.
+• AI-native startups: New tools built ground-up for the AI era move faster and carry less legacy complexity.

-• Economic slowdowns – Businesses may cut software budgets.
+• Economic slowdowns: Businesses may cut software budgets, hitting mid-market SaaS platforms hardest.

-• OpenAI application expansion – AI assistants may absorb workflow tasks directly.
+• OpenAI application expansion: AI assistants are absorbing workflow tasks that CRM platforms have traditionally owned.

 SWOT Summary Chart